-Growing demand from affluent urban populations for exotic animals drives most of the illegal wildlife trade (Hughes et al., 2023).
+The growing demand from affluent urban populations for exotic animals drives the majority of the illegal wildlife trade (Hughes et al., 2023).
 People willing to pay large sums for exotic pets like monkeys, reptiles and birds drive poaching and trafficking.
-Wildlife items like skin, fur and bones used in fashion and home decor are highly desired as well (Achabou, 2021).
-Exotic animals such as birds and snakes find themselves in the market as pets and luxuries, and this gives them an incentive to be sold illegally.
-Syndicates of criminal organisations also fuel the trade because they organise foreign smuggling operations for it, hence making it more organised.
-So does tourism by having tourists unwittingly purchase illegally traded wildlife commodities such as elephant tusks and turtle shells.
+Wildlife items, such as skin, fur, and bones, used in fashion and home decor are also highly sought after (Achabou, 2021).
+Exotic animals, such as birds and snakes, are often found in the market as pets and luxuries, which provides an incentive for them to be sold illegally.
+Syndicates of criminal organisations also fuel the trade by organising foreign smuggling operations, thereby making it more organised.
+Similarly, tourism can contribute to the illicit trade of wildlife commodities, such as elephant tusks and turtle shells, through the unwitting purchase of these items by tourists.

 6. Conclusion and Policy Recommendations

-India's wildlife trade is a multifaceted phenomenon that is driven by various economic, cultural, social and environmental factors.
+India's wildlife trade is a multifaceted phenomenon driven by various economic, cultural, social, and environmental factors.
 Excess exploitation of wildlife, poaching and smuggling are some of the major threat drivers of species to extinction.
-India possesses a firm legal system, but there exists a scope of enforcement of conservation law for wild animals, having the motivation for fear of corrupt practices and general ignorance among people, providing time for illegal trading to find elbow room.
-The luxury consumer demand for exotic animals and products of traditional medicines derived from animals is the chief driving force of the trade, with wealthy consumers being the chief culprits of the issue.
+India possesses a firm legal system, but there exists a scope for the enforcement of conservation laws for wild animals, largely due to the fear of corrupt practices and general ignorance among the public, which provides time for illegal trading to flourish.
+The luxury consumer demand for exotic animals and products derived from traditional medicines is the primary driving force behind the trade, with wealthy consumers being the chief perpetrators of the issue.
 The fact that there exists globalisation and syndicate crime has also increased the global scale of wildlife trafficking, giving the trade an international element.

-For proper control of the problem, a multi-dimensional approach with the consolidation of law enforcement, people's awareness and collaboration with other countries is required.
-Equally important is tackling the socio-economic problems of rural society because alternative livelihood and education are the key to their weaning from poaching.
-India's biodiversity can be saved and illegal wildlife trade can be regulated only through a combined effort on the part of the government, NGOs and local people.
-Some of the policy recommendations that are lays down from the above study are:
+For proper control of the problem, a multidimensional approach that consolidates law enforcement, public awareness, and collaboration with other countries is required.
+Equally important is tackling the socio-economic problems of rural society because alternative livelihood and education are the keys to their weaning from poaching.
+India's biodiversity can be saved, and the illegal wildlife trade can be regulated, only through a combined effort on the part of the government, NGOs, and local people.
+Some of the policy recommendations that are laid down from the above study are:

 6.1 Strengthening Existing Legal Framework

-Implementation of robust wildlife protection legislation with tighter punishments for violators, as well as better enforcement can significantly contribute towards the reduction of illegal poaching.
+The implementation of robust wildlife protection legislation, accompanied by stricter penalties for violators and enhanced enforcement, can significantly contribute to the reduction of illegal poaching.
 This involves the establishment of specialized wildlife crime units within the police force and a speeded-up judicial process to deal with wildlife cases.
-Sufficient finance and training must be supplied to law enforcement officers to improve their effectiveness in anti-poaching and trafficking.
+Sufficient financial resources and training must be provided to law enforcement officers to enhance their effectiveness in combating poaching and trafficking.

 6.2 Providing Education and Awareness Campaigns for Public

-Public education campaigns are vital in reversing cultural attitudes and myths surrounding wildlife trade.
-Ecological and economic impacts of poaching and trafficking in the long run need to be brought to greater awareness to the public.
+Public education campaigns are vital in reversing cultural attitudes and myths surrounding the wildlife trade.
+Ecological and economic impacts of poaching and trafficking, in the long run, need to be brought to greater awareness by the public.
 The message regarding the significance of biodiversity and conservation can be communicated through schools, communities and the internet, specifically in places where there are high levels of trafficking.

 6.3 Community-Based Conservation Programs

-Equipping local communities with capacity to participate in conservation and with alternative livelihood sources is essential.
-Integration of the local populace in wildlife conservation efforts, particularly along poaching belts, makes it possible for local people's economic gain in the form of subsistence by sustainable means.
-Ecotourism, agriculture and vocational training in wildlife surveillance can curb subsistence reliance on wildlife trade.
+Equipping local communities with the capacity to participate in conservation and with alternative livelihood sources is essential.
+The integration of the local populace in wildlife conservation efforts, particularly along poaching belts, enables local people to achieve economic gain through sustainable subsistence.
+Ecotourism, agriculture, and vocational training in wildlife surveillance can help curb subsistence reliance on the wildlife trade.

 6.4 International Cooperation and Regional Collaboration